awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 To support having only ARM nodes in an Amazon EKS cluster, you need to update some of the Kubernetes components\.
 Complete the following steps to update CoreDNS and `kube-proxy`, and install the Amazon VPC ARM64 CNI Plugin for Kubernetes\.

 1. Update the CoreDNS image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.
-You can replace `1.15` with `1.14` or `1.13`\.
+You can replace `1.15` with `1.14`\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-arm-preview/dns-arm-1.15.yaml
    ```

-1. Update the `kube-proxy` image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.You can replace `1.15` with `1.14` or `1.13`\.
+1. Update the `kube-proxy` image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.You can replace `1.15` with `1.14`\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-arm-preview/kube-proxy-arm-1.15.yaml